haytonoei/FitnessTech/README.md

 However, I'm thinking of how to integrate #1 into this marketplace business

 Should we also dispense the GLP-1 medications like Noom and Found are doing?
-Or should let other players do the dispensing and we target their customers with a complementary service, assuming they will desire more after losing weight?
+Or should we also let other players do the dispensing and we target their customers with a complementary service, assuming they will desire more after losing weight?